The English Legal System

 Case Allocation – Tracks

-Civil law cases are assigned to a track based on the wishes of the parties, the view of the judge, the value of the claim, issues of privacy and time needed for resolving the case.
+Civil law cases are assigned to a track based on the wishes of the parties, the view of the judge, the value of the claim, issues of privacy, and the time needed to resolve the case.

 When a case is started, it goes to one of three tracks: